Quasi-Bayesian Inference for Production Frontiers

+\cite{BHPW04}, \cite{CF11}, and \cite{Z16} study the inference of extreme quantiles in the contexts of percentiles, linear quantile regressions, and quantile treatment effects, respectively.
+Recently, \cite{MW16} study the inference of extreme quantiles by what they refer to as fixed-$k$ asymptotics.
+Our approach takes inspiration from their idea of treating the first-stage estimates as new observations. \cite{W19} further study the estimation of tail properties for censored or truncated data.
+We differ from the above papers by estimating the data boundary and adopting the quasi-Bayesian inference. \cite{WW16} study the optimal way to combine intermediate quantile estimates in the linear tail quantile regression.
+Since intermediate quantile estimates are asymptotically normal, the linear combination is optimal.
+Then, \cite{WW16} derive the optimal weights.
+On the contrary, we aim to combine extreme quantile estimates, which are not asymptotically normal.
+The optimal combination may be nonlinear.
+We propose to use the quasi-Bayesian method to combine these estimates.

 The rest of the article is organized as follows.
-Section \ref{sec:setup} lays out the setup of the article.
-Section \ref{sec:qr} derives the asymptotic properties of extreme quantiles in our context.
-Section \ref{sec:infer} investigates the asymptotic properties of two inference approaches.
-Section \ref{sec:sim} examines the two inference procedures on simulated data, and compares them with the procedure proposed in \cite{DFS10}.
-Section \ref{sec:app} applies both approaches to an empirical application.
+Section \ref{sec:setup} sets up the model.
+Section \ref{sec:qr} establishes the asymptotic properties of extreme quantile estimators.
+Section \ref{sec:infer} investigates the asymptotic properties of our quasi-Bayesian method.
+Section \ref{sec:sim} examines the inference procedure on the simulated data.
+Section \ref{sec:app} applies the approach to an empirical application.
 We conclude with Section \ref{sec:concl}.
-All proofs are collected in the Appendices.
+All proofs are collected in the Appendix.

 Throughout this article, capital letters, such as $A$, $X$, and $Y$, denote random elements while their corresponding lower cases denote realizations. $C$ denotes an arbitrary positive constant that may not be the same in different contexts.
 For a sequence of random variables $ \{U_{n}\}_{n=1}^{\infty }$ and a random variable $U$, $U_{n}\rightsquigarrow U$ indicates weak convergence in the sense of \cite{VW96}.
 Convergence in probability is denoted as $U_n \convP U$.